DFE-Digital/teaching-vacancies/documentation/deployments.md

 ## Replace PostgresDB

-- A new feature has been added, which allows for the database in a particular environment to destroyed and redeploy
+- A new logic (target) has been added to the makefile, which allows for the database in a particular environment to destroyed and recreated
 ```bash
 make review ci terraform-app-database-replace pr_id=3982 tag=master CONFIRM_REPLACE=yes
 ```